 State CPA societies and individuals may submit nominations for the annual award.
 Self-nominations are not accepted.

-Application: The 2016 AICPA Distinguished Achievement in Accounting Education Award nomination period is now open.
-The deadline to submit your application is Monday, April 4, 2016.
+Application: The 2016 AICPA Distinguished Achievement in Accounting Education Award nomination period is now closed.
+The nomination period will open in January 2017.

 Inquiries: Contact Steve Matzke via email or call (919) 402-4682.

 - Nominee is a current full-time or recently retired (within the past five years) accounting educator at a post-secondary educational institution, as demonstrated by his/her record of teaching.

 - Nominee is distinguished for excellence in classroom teaching, as demonstrated by summaries of student evaluations, letters from former students, and receipt of previous teaching awards.

 - Nominee is involved in curriculum development, as demonstrated by innovative teaching practices consistent with the broadening role of the CPA.

 - Nominee is contributing to the accounting profession, as demonstrated by his/her active involvement in professional activities such as leadership in national and/or state professional accounting organizations.